 Will Culver’s Ever Come to Billings?
 Here’s What They Require

 Many people in Billings think it would be great to get an In-n-Out Burger, a Smashburger, or a What-a-Burger.
-Don't even get me started on the Chick-fil-A we're allegedly getting at some point in the next century.
-I stopped holding my breath on that one a long time ago.
+Don't even get me started on the Chick-fil-A we're getting, right in front of a Planet Fitness gym.

 If you talk to residents who are originally from the Midwest (and there are many in Montana), they'll often tell you how much they wish Billings would get a Culver's restaurant franchise.
 Our editor Rachel is from Wisconsin (you betchya) and she raves about the burger chain.